 Doña Habana (Roxbury)

-While owners Nivia and Hector Pina only opened this Cuban restaurant in 2016, their ties to the culinary community run deep.
-They’ve helmed the Puerto Rican eatery Vejigantes since 2012 and Merengue, which delights Roxbury with Dominican fare, since 1994.
-The vibrant interior at Doña Habana marries Old Havana with modern day, featuring murals and bright walls and booths with sleek lines and handsome dark tones.
-The menu is much more than just the classic Cuban sandwich (though their mini Cubanitos are notable, too), with stuffed empanadas, house ceviche that zings with fresh lime juice, and beautiful bounties of paella.
-Stellar sides include fried maduros and crisp plantains with mojo sauce.
-And the mojito bar?
-The dozens on offer are enough to keep you coming back for more.
+While owners Nivia and Hector Piña only opened this Cuban restaurant in 2016, their ties to the area’s culinary community run deep.
+They’ve helmed the Puerto Rican spot Vejigante Restaurant since 2012 and Merengue, which delights with Dominican fare, since 1994.
+The vibrant interior at Doña Habana marries Old Havana with modern accents, featuring murals and bright walls and booths with sleek lines and handsome dark tones.
+The menu offers more than just the classic Cuban sandwich (though the mini Cubanitos are notable), with stuffed empanadas, house ceviche that zings with fresh lime juice, and beautiful bounties of paella.
+Don’t forget to save room for a mojito—there are dozens to choose from.

-Dining at the restaurant: The restaurant is open for socially distant indoor dining.
+Dining at the restaurant: The restaurant is open for indoor dining.

 Takeout: Takeout is available via OpenTable, with delivery through third-party apps.